koide3/iridescence/docs/basic.md

   // Register a callback for UI rendering with the name "ui_callback". viewer->register_ui_callback("ui_callback", [&]() {
     // In the callback, you can call ImGui commands to create your UI.
-    // Here, we use "DragFloat" and "Button" to create a simple UI.

     ImGui::DragFloat("Angle", &angle, 0.01f);

     if (ImGui::Button("Close")) {